My sister confided in me that when we were kids

 washed, used, and one (by me, of course, it was always me)

-I have grandchildren that age now, but when I speak to her,
+I have grandchildren the age we were then, but when I speak to her,

 I am always, again, that baby boy of the family—I never knew,

 I never realized.
-Being younger (and dodgier) I was useless,
+Being younger (and dodgier) on Christmas Day

-as was dad, who was exhausted and drunk by noon.
-So my
+I was useless, as was our dad, who was exhausted and drunk by noon.

-memory is different: fun yes, but depressed afterwards,
+So my memory is different: fun yes, but depressed afterward,

 the buildup over, the presents opened, the house put away